Azure/China-Data-Solutions/VideoAnalytics/Deployment.md

 4. [Then build and upload the docker image used for Azure IoT Edge](./BuildImage.md "Then build and upload the docker image used for Azure IoT Edge").

-5. Connect with the SQL database and then Init the database tables, the sql script can be found in src/WebPortal/DataAccessLayer/SQL/init.sql
+5. Connect with the SQL database and then init the database tables, the sql script can be found in src/WebPortal/DataAccessLayer/SQL/init.sql
 6. Open the Iot.Web.sln in src/WebPortal, then replace the configuration section in the following location.
 	a) Change the configuration in Web.Config in Iot.web.backend
 	b) Change the configuration in App.Config in MessageHandler project